 The TOCA Hall of Fame will now induct members each year into the Hall of Fame.
-Click on the r a TOCA Hall of Fame 2016 Application to be inducted in May 2016 in Omaha) please go to TOCAs website.
+For an application form for 2017 (to be inducted in May 2017 in Florida) please go to TOCAs website.
 For more information about this program, please contact the TOCA office at 952-758-6340.

-Year Four Finds Changes in Plant Health Writer of the Year Program
+Year Five Finds Changes in Plant Health Writer of the Year Program

-Were expanding the focus of the award to broaden the types of articles eligible, Den Gardner, executive director, says.
-This was at the request of the TOCA board and discussions with representatives from Bayer.
-We are pleased with the new criteria.
+We expanded the focus of the award last year to broaden the types of articles eligible, Den Gardner, executive director, says.
+This was well received and will continue with this new criteria.

 Previous winners have been: